-Open house and survey participants were particularly interested in the addition of weekend and night service.
-A number of open house participants said they had no reason to ride SunRail during the current service hours "As new developments continue to be constructed in the TOD station areas, more frequent transit service may be necessary to adequately serve denser development."
+"As new developments continue to be constructed in the TOD station areas, more frequent transit service may be necessary to adequately serve denser development."

 However, open house participants suggested that if service could not be improved, then improving access to stations could be another way of increasing SunRail's viability as an alternative to driving.

-One participant said that riding SunRail is significantly faster than driving, but a lack of access to the stations prevents more people from using the system.
-Another participant explained that she had to ride two buses to get to a station, making it faster for her to simply take the bus to her destination.
-Improving the connectivity between SunRail and the existing bus system could potentially address this problem.
-This was confirmed by the survey.
+One participant said that riding SunRail is significantly faster than driving, but a lack of access to the address the last-mile issue by conducting an Uber pilot project that offered 25% off rides that begin or end at a SunRail station to incentivize shared first/last-mile mobility.